 Crumpet is the daughter of our family's beloved pet dogs "Cherry" --who lives with Grandpa Allan--and "Kermit"-our own family dog!
 Like her mama, Crumpet is an easy-going little gal, who takes a lot in stride without a lot of "fuss".
 She is smart, affectionate, and human-focused.
-Her papa is Kermit!
 We have bred Crumpet with a tried-and-true retired stud "Oscar" aka "Sunset Hills Eat Your Heart Out", who is already sire to our amazing "Mandy".
-(This breeding was via artificial insemination with his semen stored frozen at the canine semen bank).
+This breeding was via artificial insemination with his semen stored frozen at the canine semen bank).
 We have backed up this breeding with Hubble (see above).
-We will do paternity testing after the birth using umbilical cord DNA!
-All parents tested with Pawprints and PennHIP/OFA.
-We expect these pups to mature to the mini size if Hubble is the sire; minis to large minis if it is Oscar.
+We will do parentage testing after the birth.

-Four Caramel puppies born on March 14th, to go home May.
+Pregnancy confirmed.
+Puppies likely to be born in mid-March, to go home early May.
 Accepting 3 preliminary reservations plus Guardian Home.